kcm2/ab/references/angelbeatshd.rst

 * Yuri welcomes everyone to the night's test of courage, and says they need to write their names on a candle and not let the flame blow out or they'll die.
 * She lets them begin and the students begin to walk around the classrooms.
-* Kanade approches them, coming from the gym.
+* Kanade approaches them, coming from the gym.
 Yuri with the SSS (Shiina, Hinata, Ooyama, TK and Noda) stop her.
 * Kanade assumes it's a costume party, Yuri blames Noda with his stupid costume.
 * Yuri mentions that they have 4 guns in their arsenal and they'll stop Kanade if she gets in their way.
 Kanade mentions she will do because they are messing around in the middle of the night - as it's against the school rules.
 * The SSS start shooting at her.
 Kanade activates Distortion [#v7c42-1]_.
 The SSS are shocked.